 I know why I started.
-My father already died and mother was getting older.
+My father already died, and my mother was getting older.
 They both went through hell in their lives together.
 Father didn’t talk much, but mother was a bottomless well of stories.
 And she knew how to tell them.
-When mother was still living with us I asked her first to put on paper our family tree and later on poems and rhymes from our childhood she still could remember.
+When mother was still living with us, I asked her first to put on paper our family tree and later on poems and rhymes from our childhood she still remembered.
 I kept in memory all the stories from her childhood, from tormenting times of war, German occupation and from disastrous communist interference with our lives and our culture.
 And from fifty-plus years of my parents’ marriage.

-First of all I wanted to know.
+First, I wanted to know.
 But then I also wanted my children to know.
 When I tried to tell them my childhood’s stories, they couldn’t believe most of them.
-So I took my wife, my two boys and the twins back to Poland, one by one, to show them the places I was talking about.
+So I took my wife, my two boys and the twins back to Poland, one by one, to show them the places I was referring to.
 Stories sound much better when told in the places of origin.
 They realize I didn’t confabulate.
 Well, most of the time.

 So I decided to write them down.

-But there still remain an excess of the stories from my personal and professional life and it was enough to write my first novel ‘Fathers and Sons.’
+However there still remain an excess of the stories from my personal and professional life, and it was enough to write my first novel, ‘Fathers and Sons.’
 This story was intended not only for my closest family but also for a wider circle of friends and readers.

 So why do I write?
-I started writing for my family, then transitioned to my friends and now ripples are getting wider.
+I started writing for my family, then transitioned to my friends, and now the ripples are getting wider.
 I hope to have more readers who will be interested in what do I have to say.

 There are many reasons why people write.
 People want to make money, some to get Pulitzer’s, many just to hold in their hands a new book with their name on it.
 Just like their baby.
-Or to be acknowledged by ‘big five.’
-I want to enlarge my circle of readers.
+Or to be acknowledged by the ‘big five.’
+I would like to enlarge my circle of readers.
 One reader at the time.
 And find out how they react to my writing.
 And this can be an eye-opening experience.
-Usually a good novel has a multi-level story, skillfully crafted by an author.
-For any writer it’s a fascinating discovery to see how many of these layers are uncovered by his or her readers.
-Reading of the best writers is like excavating Rome: more you read, deeper you go, more layers are there to discover.
+Usually, a good novel has a multi-level story, skillfully crafted by an author.
+For any writer, it’s a fascinating discovery to see how many of these layers are uncovered by his or her readers.
+Reading of the best writers is like excavating Rome: the more you read, the deeper you go, more layers are there to discover.

-The best opportunity to find out what the readers think are in face-to-face conversations.
-And for the author participation in book club event is priceless.
+The best opportunity to find out what the readers think is in face-to-face conversations.
+And for the author, participation in a book club event is priceless.
 First, it’s an honor to meet people who’ve read your book.
 Then, to put them in the same room at the same time and have an opportunity to listen to their opinions is a treasured event.